AN ACT RELATING TO THE ENERGY SECURITY AND RELIABILITY ACT

 Sec.
 2. PUBLIC ENGAGEMENT IN POWER PLANNING

-(a) The state shall conduct a comprehensive statewide public engagement process on energy planning, focused on electric energy supply choices facing the state beginning in 2012.
-The commissioner of public service and the joint energy committee shall develop and implement a public engagement process through a request for proposal (RFP) process that meets the following requirements:
+(b) The department of public service, in consultation with the joint energy committee, shall develop and implement a public engagement process through a request for proposal (RFP) process that meets the following requirements:

 (1) to provide a strong information dissemination component, in order to develop a shared foundation of credible information that may serve as a basis for engaging in a meaningful dialogue;

 (2) to be conducted in a manner that recognizes that potential choices for Vermont’s electric energy supply may be precluded by the passage of time;

 (3) to engage a broad base of Vermonters, including those who are currently engaged in energy issues as well as those who have not yet been engaged; and